 Long Meadow Ranch restaurant, winery, olive grove and ranch in California’s Napa Valley Ted, Laddie and Chris Hall, owners of Napa Valley’s beautiful Long Meadow Ranch, live and work by four simple words: Excellence through responsible farming.
 This strict focus on stewardship, respect and balance has helped the Hall family develop quality wines, heritage olive…

-At Grazin’, a 1950s-style diner in Hudson, N.Y., owners Dan and Susan Gibson, together with their daughter and son-in-law, serve only the best.
+High Welfare Burgers and Classic American Diner Fare At Grazin’, a 1950s-style diner in Hudson, N.Y., owners Dan and Susan Gibson, together with their daughter and son-in-law, serve only the best.
 For them, that means delicious burgers, fries, shakes and sodas made from local, seasonal, organic and biodynamic ingredients.
-The restaurant uses only 100 percent grass-fed and finished black angus beef raised a…
+The restaurant uses only 100 percent…

 The colorful eatery is one of a growing network of restaurants around the country to embrace sustainability and become a Certified Green Restaurant.
 Southern Art and Bourbon Bar took an impressive 49 steps to conserve energy, eliminate waste and offer more fresh, local and organic dishes.
 In turn, the Green Restaurant Association awarded the popular…